-State biologists take their chances that restocking efforts on Poudre River don’t go up in smoke
+Colorado biologists hope their Poudre River fish restocking efforts don’t go up in smoke

 The bad thing about wildfires isn’t just their flames and smoke.
 It’s what they leave behind.
 Cameron left so-called burn scars, barren swaths of land that snake right into the Poudre.
 When it rains, the water rushes down these blackened slides, free of any vegetation to dissipate the debris it collects on its way down the foothills.

-Sure enough, a year after the fire, a gushing rainstorm created a wall of water in the Black Hollow Creek drainage that swept a load of ash, debris, mud and rocks into the Poudre, killing five people.
+Sure enough, a year after the fire, a gushing rainstorm created a wall of water in the Black Hollow Creek drainage that swept a load of ash, debris, mud and rocks into the Poudre, killing four people.

 The impact to the river was about as devastating as you’d expect: From the Black Hollow Creek confluence to 16 miles downstream biologists found just one lonely brown trout.
 There were trout 20 miles downstream at Stove Prairie, but their numbers were 80% lower that year compared to historic estimates.